 Sunghwan Byun

 Sunghwan researches discourse and social interaction for teaching and learning mathematics, statistics, and data science.
-He is an Assistant Professor of Mathematics Education in the Department of STEM Education and is the Director of Educational Research in the Data Science and AI Academy at NC State.
+He is an assistant professor of mathematics education in the Department of STEM Education at NC State.
+He is also serving as the director of educational research for the Data Science and AI Academy.
 Prior to his academic career, he was a high school mathematics teacher and a National Board Certified Teacher.
-His current projects aim to enhance undergraduate data science and statistics instruction, and support instructors in facilitating productive and equitable learning opportunities to broaden participation by students with historically marginalized backgrounds.
+His current projects focus on improving undergraduate data science and statistics instruction and student learning experiences.
+He is committed to facilitating more productive and equitable social interactions in mathematics, statistics, and data science classrooms.

 - Doctoral Program Concentration: Mathematics & Statistics Education